jordanbuschman/team-v/README.txt

     python runapp.py

 You can also do ./run to run the bash script and combine these actions into one.

+The main page should be at http://localhost:5000 (HTTP, NOT HTTPS for local).
 --------------------------------------------------------------------------------
 SQL DATABASE:
     This project uses a heroku PostgreSQL server.
 If you have the heroku toolbelt installed and setup, you can use the following command to initialize the database (DO NOT RUN UNLESS YOU WANT TO DELETE EVERYTHING):